 Who We Are

-Ellen Andrews, PhD - Executive Director
+Ellen Andrews, PhD - Chair of the Board

-Ms. Andrews has been Executive Director of the CT Health Policy Project from its inception in 1999.
+Ms. Andrews has led the CT Health Policy Project from its inception in 1999.
 The Project publishes regular policymaker issue briefs, conducts research on CT health policy needs, hosts issue briefings at the Capitol and webinars with health care experts, publishes CT Health Notes, an electronic newsletter of timely health care issues in CT, and the CT Health Notes Blog with updates on state health policy.
 Dr. Andrews' experience includes positions as legislative staff on health policy, non-profit health care advocacy, perinatal educator at a community health center, and academic teaching and research.
 She coordinates a multi-state Health Policy Steering Committee for the Council of State Governments/Eastern Region Conference and serves on over a dozen state, regional and local health policymaking councils.
 She holds a PhD in Human Genetics from Yale University.

 Vickie Nardello, MS - Former Legislator